Emotion-Focused Therapy

 Emotion-focused therapy

-Emotionally focused therapy, often applied in couples therapy, tends to be centered around the individual, their emotions, and the response to these emotions in the context of their intimate relationships with others.
-If you're curious about the difference between emotion-focused therapy and somatic therapy, the former centers around on emotion control as the key component while the latter emphasizes the connection of mind and body.
+Emotionally focused therapy, or EFT, often applied in couples therapy, tends to be centered around the individual, their emotions, and the response to these emotions in the context of their intimate relationships with others.
+If you're curious about the difference between emotion-focused therapy (EFT) and somatic therapy, the former centers around emotion control as the key component while the latter emphasizes the connection of mind and body.

 The emotion-focused therapy model operates on the concept that sometimes relationships can devolve for a variety of reasons.
-If these attachment needs are not addressed, problems in the relationship can become much larger, resulting in separation and/or intense mental health problems outside the relationship, further affecting the secure bond between partners.
+If these attachment needs are not addressed, emotions can be overwhelming and problems in the relationship can become much larger, resulting in separation and/or intense mental health problems outside the relationship, further affecting the secure bond between partners.

 Emotion-focused therapy method

-Emotion-focused therapy typically centers around the attachment theory of human functioning.
-Attachment theory originally began with infants and their primary caregivers, but it was soon discovered that adults also have attachments.
-Attachment theory is related to some effects of interpersonal relationships and emotional experiences between humans.
+Emotion-focused therapy typically centers around the attachment-based theory of human functioning.
+The attachment-based theory originally began with infants and their primary caregivers, but it was soon discovered that adults also have attachments.
+The attachment-based theory is related to some effects of interpersonal relationships and emotional experiences between humans.
 Many humans develop adaptive emotions as babies and feel safer when around their loved ones.
+For instance, you may develop an emotional attachment to your caregiver over time because they care and support you.

-Almost everyone has experienced adult attachment of some type to another person.
-One of the most common, and sometimes painful, challenges that can cause problems in relationships is fear of abandonment from those we've formed family bonds with.
+Almost everyone has experienced adult attachment or emotional dependence of some type on another person.
+One of the most common, and sometimes painful, challenges that can cause problems in relationships is fear of abandonment from those we've formed family bonds with and the seemingly uncontrolled and overwhelming emotions that come with it.
 An EFT therapist, who practices emotionally focused family therapy, may be able to help their client identify and address any potential fear of abandonment.

-Whether there is insecurity, resentment, miscommunication, or another situation that is causing problems in the client's relationship, a family therapy specialist who listens to them and their family members may be able to provide helpful tools and new solutions to move forward and resolve concerns related to attachment.
+Whether there is insecurity, resentment, miscommunication, emotional blocks, or another situation that is causing problems in the client's relationship, a family therapy specialist who listens to them and their family members may be able to provide helpful tools and new solutions to move forward and resolve concerns related to attachment.
+During the therapy, families don’t need to hold their emotions.
+In therapy, individuals can feel open to express all of their feelings and emotions in the safe space the therapist creates.

 What does EFT treat?

 Emotion-focused therapy isn’t only effective for helping couples; it can also be beneficial for treating individuals with a range of mental health challenges, such as eating disorders, anxiety, depression, and trauma.
-It can also be helpful for the families to resolve attachment and communication problems.
-Whether it’s for individuals, families, or couples, the benefits of this therapeutic approach can include:
+It can also be helpful for the families to resolve attachment and communication problems, including issues related to emotions.
+Whether it’s for individuals, families, or couples, the benefits of emotionally focused therapy as a unique therapeutic approach can include:

 • Greater emotional awareness, management, and well-being